Imgourav007/Atliq-Grands-Revenue-Dashboard/README.md

-# Dashboard_HospitalityDomain
+# AtliQ Grands Revenue Performance Dashboard

 ## Problem Statement:
-AtliQ Grands, a luxury hotel chain operating across India for over two decades, has recently witnessed a decline in market share and revenue in the luxury/business segment.
-The downturn was attributed to poor strategic decisions, a lack of timely performance tracking, and the absence of an in-house analytics team.
-This hindered the management’s ability to make data-driven decisions, leaving them vulnerable to growing competition.
+AtliQ Grands, a luxury hotel chain operating across India for over two decades, faced a decline in market share and revenue in the luxury/business segment.
+The root causes included poor strategic decisions, lack of timely performance tracking, and absence of an in-house analytics team.
+This limited management’s ability to make data-driven decisions and adapt quickly to competitive pressures.

 ## Task:

-- To address this issue, the revenue management team decided to engage a third-party data analyst.
-The key objectives included:
+To address these challenges, the revenue management team collaborated with a data analyst to:
-- Analyzing historical revenue and operational data.
+- Analyze historical revenue and operational data across properties.
-- Creating performance metrics as defined by stakeholders.
+- Define and create key performance metrics as per stakeholder requirements.
 - Building an interactive dashboard based on a provided mock-up.
 - Generating additional insights beyond the predefined metrics to support strategic decision-making.

+## Tools & Techniques Used:
+* Power BI (Power Query, DAX) for data transformation and visualization.
+* Excel for initial data exploration and validation.
+* Advanced DAX measures for trend analysis and KPI calculations.
+* Dynamic filtering for time periods, property types, and locations.

+## Results:
+* Enabled real-time tracking of occupancy rates, staff efficiency, and revenue trends across 10+ properties.
+* Identified underperforming properties and key operational gaps.
+* Supported management with timely insights to make informed strategic decisions.
+* Improved reporting turnaround time by 30%, enhancing agility in revenue management.